kennethrisa/discord-rustserverstatus/README.md

 ```

 # Credits
-[a link](https://github.com/Didstopia) Didstopia - i got his rcon code from his rust-server on github (Check this out if you want to run rust-server on docker)
+[Github](https://github.com/Didstopia) Didstopia - i got his rcon code from his rust-server on github (Check this out if you want to run rust-server on docker)